Ready to run?! We’ve got your ultimate guide to running for beginners, complete with all new runners need to know to begin your running journey!

 Your pointer finger should fall right underneath your chin.
 If it doesn’t, adjust so that it does, and try to maintain that position throughout your entire run.

 Shoulder tension also contributes to that slouched position.
 Luckily, it’s an easy fix!
-When you’re running, simply remind yourself to relax and roll back your shoulders, periodically checking in to see if they have creeped up since you last checked.
+When you’re running, simply remind yourself to relax and roll back your shoulders, periodically checking in to see if they have crept up since you last checked.

 As for the arm swing, beginning runners often let their arms swing across their body, which actually reduces the power of the swing!